Jacob the tree climbing lion in Queen Elizabeth National Park

-The park’s location and its nature of man and biosphere makes it prone to illegal activities that involves poaching the wildlife for their precious parts and for meat and that is where Jacob’s ordeal starts.
+The park’s location and its nature of man and biosphere.
+Makes it prone to illegal activities that involves poaching the wildlife for their precious parts.
+And for meat and that is where Jacob’s ordeal starts.

 A TALE OF JACOB THE MALE CLIMBING LION

-Thanks to the Uganda Conservation foundation.
+Meanwhile thanks to the Uganda Conservation foundation.
 They put incomparable efforts in conserving the wildlife and the welfare of the wildlife rangers in the different parks in Uganda.
 They believe that when ranger patrols and veterinary teams can access hard-to-reach areas and treat wounded animals, wildlife populations stand the best chance of growth, this is seen on how periodically they are working on treating Jacob’s wound with the help of the Uganda Wildlife Authority which has full mandate of conserving the wildlife in Uganda.

 One most important aspect is the passion the staff of Uganda conservation foundation and Uganda wildlife authority has towards helping Jacob recover from the pain and while on your safari to Queen Elizabeth national park, Ishasha sector, the element of lions climbing the trees to higher altitudes and relax in the branches during hot hours of the day will make you feel the burden the injured lion has to climb and as well matching the pace at which the pride members move the park.